-Warm up thoroughly before starting the workout.
-This will reduce any risk of injury and ensure your body is ready for the hard work you are about to do!
+Warming up thoroughly before starting any workout can reduce the risk of injury and ensure your body is ready for the movement you are about to do!

 Use lighter weights

-For a strength HIIT workout, reduce the weight you might normally lift so you can complete more reps with proper form.
+If your HIIT workout utilises free weights, reduce the weight you might normally lift during a slower, strength workout so you can complete more reps with the proper form.

-You’ll get maximum benefits when you put in maximum effort.
-By keeping the work intervals short, you can reach a rate of perceived exertion of 8-9 in each interval.
+You’ll get the most out of HIIT when you put in maximum effort during your workouts.
+By keeping the work intervals short, you should aim to reach an RPE of 8-9 for each interval.

 Allow time for recovery

-As with any form of exercise, HIIT may lead to injuries if you don’t take the proper steps before, during and after your workout to ensure you are looking after your body.
-This is why it’s essential to allow enough time for recovery between your HIIT sessions.
-As a general rule, you should allow 48 hours between high-intensity workouts.
+As with any form of exercise, HIIT may lead to injuries if you don’t take precautionary steps before, during and after your workout to ensure you take care of your body.

-When you feel like you don’t have time for a full workout, 10 minutes of HIIT can get your heart racing and help you to maintain your fitness momentum!
+When you don’t have time for a long workout, 10 minutes of HIIT can elevate your heart rate and help you maintain your fitness momentum!

-HIIT is a great option if you are pushed for time or can’t get to the gym.
-You don’t need much equipment to do it, so it’s also a great option for when you’re travelling or on holiday.
+HIIT can be a great option if you're pushed for time or can’t get to the gym and you don’t even need any equipment to get started.

 Despite its popularity and benefits, HIIT isn't for everyone.
 If this training style doesn’t appeal to you, remember you can reach your fitness goals with other forms of exercise — the best way to move your body is to find a workout you enjoy.